Webritter/Webritter.SharePointFileRenamer/README.md

     </RunOptionsTask>

 ```
-### rename all not approved files in the library with DRAFT_ and a unique id

 ### Move all approved files to a subfolder selected by a managed metadata field
 If there are approved files in the root folder, move them to the sub folders selected by a managed metadata property